Wondering if your BPD ex will come back to you? Trying to get your ex back? Read this article.

 I don’t sugar coat things.
 If you want your BPD ex back, then this first lesson is truly the most important of them all.

-Learning to accept responsibility and avoid making further mistakes (which will only push your partner further away) is a big part of my Better BPD Relationships ebook.
+Learning to accept responsibility and avoid making further mistakes (which will only push your partner further away) is a major part to success.

 I learned about taking responsibility through the lives of many successful individuals and popular figures such as Brian Tracy, Richard Branson, Elliot Hulse, Steve Jobs, Jim Rohn, Zig Zigler, Ryan Lee, Ben Settle, etc.